Mossdale Session 10 - 24th June 2017

-We said our farewells to Richard and headed for Assembly Hall.
+We said our farewells to Rick and headed for Assembly Hall.
 The odds of whether the candles would still be there, or for that matter still burning, was something we pondered and discussed en-route.
 I'd thought about them all week but had lost touch with the reality of their existence.
 They'd become fiction, like Mossdale always did after too many days back in the real world.

 Light but consistent rain had been prevalent from Tuesday through to Thursday.
 Not enough to flood the place badly and wash the candles away.
 But still, there are many unknowns relating to the flooding of Mossdale so I wasn't sure what to expect.